Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Overview of the paper

 This paper is about the following ``extension problem'' for holomorphic differential forms on complex spaces.
 Let $X$ be a reduced complex space, and let $r \colon \wtilde{X} → X$ be a resolution of singularities.
 Which holomorphic $p$-forms on the regular locus $X_{\reg}$ extend to holomorphic $p$-forms on the complex manifold $\wtilde{X}$?
 Standard facts about resolution of singularities imply that the answer is independent of the choice of resolution.
 (If the exceptional locus of $r$ is a normal crossing divisor $E$, one can also ask for an extension with at worst logarithmic poles along $E$.)

 The best existing result concerning this problem is due to Greb, Kebekus, Kovács, and Peternell \cite[Thm.~1.4]{GKKP11}.
 They show that if $X$ underlies a normal algebraic variety with Kawamata log terminal (=klt) singularities, then all $p$-forms on $X_{\reg}$ extend to $\wtilde{X}$, for every $0 ≤ p ≤ \dim X$.
-Their theorem has many applications, for example to hyperbolicity of moduli \cite{Keb13a}, to the structure of minimal varieties with trivial canonical class \cite{GKP16, GGK17}, to the nonabelian Hodge correspondence for singular spaces \cite{GKPT17}, and to quasi-étale uniformisation \cite{LT14, GKPT15}.
+Their theorem has many applications, including hyperbolicity of moduli, the structure of minimal varieties with trivial canonical class, the nonabelian Hodge correspondence for singular spaces, and quasi-étale uniformisation. \parref{ssec:app} recalls some of these in more detail and gives references.

 In this paper, we use the Decomposition Theorem and Saito's theory of mixed Hodge modules to solve the extension problem in general.
 Our main result is a simple necessary and sufficient condition for a holomorphic $p$-form on $X_{\reg}$ to extend to a holomorphic (or logarithmic) $p$-form on $\wtilde{X}$.
 One surprising consequence is that the extension problem for forms of a given degree also controls what happens for forms of smaller degrees.
 Another consequence is that if $X$ is a complex space with rational singularities, then all $p$-forms on $X_{\reg}$ extend to $\wtilde{X}$, for every $0 ≤ p ≤ \dim X$.
 This result is a crucial step in the recent work of Bakker and Lehn \cite{BL18} on the global moduli theory of symplectic varieties.